 As for the future of the vacant houses, it’s difficult for the school to find a proper use for them.
 “We’ve been looking at refurbishing the brown house, to possibly make way for it to be used as a maintenance shed,” Director of Facilities Larry Marciano said, “but it’s hard to expand the footprint of the campus.
 The town is very restrictive about that.”

 Mr. Marciano is referring to the complicated process of zoning classifications.
 Currently, the Boulevard houses are classified by the town as “Use Code 101,” which, according to the town, refers to a residential dwelling.
 It’s difficult for the school to make use of these vacant properties because the lot needs to be classified as “commercial” to be used for school functions.
 “Getting the lots reclassified takes a lot of time and money,” Mr. Larciano said.

 Looking from an economic angle, KO actually pays property taxes on some of the houses and the lots.
 Usually, non-profits, like the school, are exempt from local property taxes, but not in this case.
-West Hartford, which collects the property taxes, says that those properties aren’t part of the school’s central mission as a non-profit, and since they collect rent from them, they are taxed.
+West Hartford, which collects the property taxes, says that those properties aren’t part of the school’s central mission as a non-profit.
+They are zoned as residential property and therefore taxed.
 However, KO doesn’t pay property taxes on the two Outlook houses, since each serves the school’s central purpose.

-Ms. Woerlen said that, despite the maintenance costs and property taxes, the houses are a worthy investment because they are valuable assets for drawing new teachers away from boarding schools.
+Ms. Woerlen said that, despite the maintenance costs and property taxes, the houses are a worthy investment because they are valuable assets for hiring new teachers.
 The homes provide a unique way for the school to draw talented educators from all over the state, and country.